Skip to content

 """

-Note on_overlap = "skip" here, not terminate — partial migrations are dangerous.
-A skipped manual trigger is recorded as a skipped row (end reason, not failed) with exit code -1 and the message “task already running, skipping (policy: skip)” so the operator can see they were ignored.
+Notice that on_overlap is "skip" here, not "terminate" — killing a migration partway through is genuinely dangerous.
+A skipped manual trigger gets recorded as a skipped row (end reason, not failed) with exit code -1 and the message “task already running, skipping (policy: skip)” so you can see what got ignored and why.